 Right from the times of Cinderella, you know that life gets better when the shoe fits right.
 Today, bizarre fashions, vanity, ignorance and apathy have made sure that a lot of times what you wear on your feet has nothing to do with its health.
-Worse, the footwear that you choose often creates rather than prevents injury.
+Worse, the footwear that you choose often causes injury instead of preventing.

 Foot health is crucial